bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 a page into different sections thereby making the viewport more presentable.

-I\'m sure you learned a lot in this section about how to make sure that your user is always presented with a good viewport.
+I&apos;m sure you learned a lot in this section about how to make sure that your user is always presented with a good viewport.

 The next section was about CSS selectors which correspond to specific